 I love what Anne McAffrey did in The Dragonriders of Pern Series to make the planet Pern feel like a believable possibility.

-When I started reading McAffrey’s Dragonriders, series, I was happily engrossed in a fantasy setting with a medieval feel right up until she introduced major science fiction elements in book #12: The Chronicles of Pern: First Fall.
-This book showed how the people from a space ship on landed on Pern.
+When I started reading McAffrey’s Dragonriders, series, I was happily engrossed in a fantasy setting with a medieval.
+This was true right up until she introduced major science fiction elements in book #12: The Chronicles of Pern: First Fall.
+This book showed how the people from a space ship had landed on Pern.
 Then, they had to learn very quickly how to deal with the land-destroying Thread.
 A planetary orbital issues causes this threat to their new planet.

 Whoa!, why did the science show up in my medieval fantasy read?